vertica/vertica-kubernetes/docker-operator/README.md

 The VerticaDB operator image includes an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
 The admission controller uses a webhook to verify changes to mutable states in a custom resource instance.

-For a brief overview on how to install and configure the operator and admission controller, see the [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes).
-For an in-depth look at Vertica on Kubernetes, see the [Vertica documentation](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/ContainerizedVertica.htm).
+For in-depth details about how to install and configure the VerticaDB operator and admission controller, see the [Vertica documentation](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/Operator.htm).

 # License

-View the [license information](https://www.vertica.com/end-user-license-agreement-ce-version/) for this image.
+View the [license information](https://www.microfocus.com/en-us/legal/software-licensing) for this image.